Glossary of Laser Eye Surgery Terms

-Advantages of the IntraLASIK method over conventional LASIK include:
+Advantages of the IntraLASIK method over conventional LASIK laser eye surgery include:

-• More precise, stronger but thinner corneal flaps
+- Thinner, more precise, but stronger corneal flaps

 This is the measurement of the fluid pressure inside the eye.
 The fluid in the eye (the aqueous humour) is made within the eye but drained continuously through a structure called the trabecular meshwork.
 If too much fluid is made, or if there is a blockage in the trabecular meshwork, the pressure within the eye will build up and cause damage to the optic nerve.

 Like your fingerprints, no two irises are the same and this can be used to provide a unique identification.
-The Zyoptix z100 system can scan your irises during the Zywave measurement and map the entire iris, generating a unique digital Zy-ID for each eye.
+The Zyoptix z100 laser eye surgery system can scan your irises during the Zywave measurement and map the entire iris, generating a unique digital Zy-ID for each eye.

 Acronym: Light Amplification by Stimulated Emission of Radiation.
 It is a high energy light source that uses light emitted by the natural vibrations of atoms (of a gas or solid material) to cut, burn or dissolve tissues for various clinical purposes: in the retina to treat diabetic retinopathy and macular degeneration to destroy leaking and new blood vessels (neovascularization); on the iris or trabecular meshwork to decrease pressure in glaucoma; after extracapsular cataract extraction to open the posterior lens capsule.

 LASEK is an abbreviation of Laser Epithelial Keratomilieusis and is also sometimes known as ‘Epi-Flap’.
-The LASEK procedure is essentially the same as LASIK apart from the preparation of the cornea at the beginning of the procedure.
+The LASEK laser eye surgery procedure is essentially the same as LASIK apart from the preparation of the cornea at the beginning of the procedure.
 In LASEK, the epithelium or outer layer of the cornea is placed aside with the help of a diluted alcohol solution instead of a corneal flap being created.
-Once the epithelial layer has been displaced, an excimer laser is then used to reshape the cornea, similar to LASIK.
+Once the epithelial layer has been displaced, an excimer laser is then used to reshape the cornea, similar to LASIK laser eye surgery.

-LASIK is a highly successful and popular procedure for vision correction that has been available for over 20 years.
+LASIK laser eye surgery is a highly successful and popular procedure for vision correction that has been available for over 20 years.
 The process creates a thin-hinged flap on the cornea (front of the eye) using IntraLase (blade-free treatment).